Skip to main content

 Choose busy vendors at local markets

-Street food at Port Vila Market House and Luganville Market is safe when vendors have high turnover.
-Women selling tuluk at Mele village entrance are reliable daily vendors.
+Street food at Port Vila Market House and Luganville Market is a safe bet when the vendor is busy and the food moves fast.
+The women selling tuluk at the entrance to Mele village are reliable, and they are there daily.

 LOW